openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/inference-devices-and-modes/npu-device/remote-tensor-api-npu-plugin.rst

 .. meta::
    :description: The Remote Tensor API of NPU plugin in OpenVINO™ supports
-                 interoperability with existing native APIs, such as Microsoft DirectX, or DMA-BUF System Heap.
+                 interoperability with existing native APIs, such as NT handle, or DMA-BUF System Heap.

-The NPU plugin implementation of the ``ov::RemoteContext`` and ``ov::RemoteTensor`` interface supports NPU pipeline developers who need memory sharing with existing native APIs, such as Microsoft DirectX, or DMA-BUF System Heap.
+The NPU plugin implementation of the ``ov::RemoteContext`` and ``ov::RemoteTensor`` interface supports NPU pipeline developers who need memory sharing with existing native APIs (e.g. OpenCL, Vulkan, DirectX 12) by exporting an NT handle on Windows, or DMA-BUF System Heap on Linux and passing that pointer as the ``shared_buffer`` member to the ``remote_tensor(..., shared_buffer)`` create function.
 They allow you to avoid any memory copy overhead when plugging OpenVINO™ inference into an existing NPU pipeline.

 Supported scenario by the Remote Tensor API: